- What is a trading account?

 Objectives of a trading account

-A trading account is mainly known to facilitate multiple objectives that are essential for all types of trading – right from helping you manage expenses to keeping a careful control on your choice of transactions.
+A trading account is mainly known to facilitate multiple objectives that are essential for all types of trading - right from helping you manage expenses to keeping a careful control of your choice of transactions.
 As the name suggests, a trading account helps customers trade in securities.

 - A trading account helps the broker or the investment dealer to keep track of progress by comparing the present figures with those of the previous trading year.